hmer101/multi_drone_slung_load_master/README.md

 ### Installation instructions
 1. Install all prerequisites
-2. Clone the repository and all submodules with: https://github.com/hmer101/multi_drone_slung_load_master.git --recurse-submodules
+2. Clone the repository and all submodules to your home directory (~/) with: https://github.com/hmer101/multi_drone_slung_load_master.git --recurse-submodules
 3. Build the PX4-Autopilot included as a submodule in this repository.
 For help with this, follow the instructions here: https://docs.px4.io/main/en/ros2/user_guide.html.
 If you properly cloned this repo using '--recurse-submodules', you will not need to clone the PX4-Autopilot repository again; simply use the one provided in this repo.
 You will however have to run the ubuntu.sh setup script and make the px4 firmware with 'make px4_sitl gz_x500' (for simulation) and 'make px4_fmu-v6x_default' for hardware.
 Note that the PX4-Autopilot repo in this repository is a fork of the original with some minor tweaks.
 As such, using the original PX4-Autopilot repo in place of this fork will not work.
-4. Install all python requirements with: pip install -r requirements.txt
+4. Install all python requirements with: pip install -r requirements.txt.
+Note that colcon does not work with virtual environments so don't use one!
 5. Build the ros2 workspace by changing into the 'ws_ros2' directory and running: colcon build
-6. Source the ros workspace (can add this to the .bashrc file) with: source /opt/ros/humble/setup.bash source ~/ws_ros2/install/local_setup.bash
+6. Source the ros workspace (can add this to the .bashrc file) with: source /opt/ros/humble/setup.bash source ~/multi_drone_slung_load_master/ws_ros2/install/local_setup.bash

 A Docker container is coming soon.